-Secant segment relation, Arc angle subtending concept and External angle property of a chord in a circle
+Tangent segment and secant of a circle, Arc angle subtending concept and External angle property of a chord

 In this 9th concept tutorial session on Geometry, the important relation between the secant segments and the tangent segment from the external point is explored in details with proofs.